prasaanth08/Bike_service_app_prasaanth/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## About Laravel
+## About bike service application

 Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+IN this application admin can creat the service which provided by him and he can edit those services and destroy and the anmin can see the pending record and update those pending records.
+And the user can book the service and get the update through mail and the user can see the histroy of booked service

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).